-The Painted Dragon is often observed at Taperoo Dunes basking on pathways, absorbing heat to regulate its body temperature.
+The Painted Dragon is often seen basking on pathways absorbing heat to regulate its body temperature.
 Adopting a sit and wait hunting technique, it uses its keen vision to detect its prey by movement.
-Its diet predominantly consists of insects, but it also eats some vegetation.
+It mainly eats insects, but also some vegetation.
 It can appear in a number of different colour combinations, but males exhibit a bright blue flush during breeding.
 Their lifespan is generally only one year as at the end of its reproduction cycle nearly all breeding adults will die.

 The Shingleback has a heavily armoured body and a wide, stumpy tail that resembles its head.
 It is not very agile so its prey is mostly slow-moving, and it also consumes a wide variety of plants.
-When threatened, a Shingleback will open its mouth wide and stick out its broad blue tongue which contrasts vividly with its pink mouth.
+When threatened, a Shingleback will open its mouth wide and stick out its broad blue tongue.
 As it does not produce its own body heat, it can often be seen basking in the sun.
 During cold weather it remains inactive, buried deep in its shelter, drawing upon fat reserves which are stored in its tail.

 The Three-toed Skink has a long tail as thick as its body and short limbs with only three very short toes.

 It burrows usually under logs or rocks in soil or in litter piles.
 When disturbed they can look like a snake, because they thrash about with their legs out of sight, trying to burrow to safety.